raphaelmansuy/til/docker/index.md

 ## Create a new Task definition

-> A task a set of metadata (memory, cpu, port mappings, environment variables, etc) that describes how a container should be deployed.
+> A task is a set of metadata (memory, CPU, port mapping, environmental variables, etc) that describes how a container should be deployed.

 Click on new `Task definition`